The 12 Best Gifts for Travelers

 3) Waterproof Pouch

-Hitting the beach is one of my favorite types of vacations.
-The sun.
-The sand.
-The water.
-I love it all.
-But, they can also wreak havoc on your possessions.
+Of course, that salty paradise can also wreak havoc on your possessions.
 That’s why getting a waterproof pouch is one of the best investments any traveler can make.
 Just stick your room key, credit cards, even cash in the pouch and keep it dry all day long.
-(Personally, I refrain from sticking my cell phone in there, but that’s up to you.)
+(Personally, I still refrain from taking my cell phone into the water, but that’s up to you.)

-4) Bubba Mug
+5) Bubba Mug

 Seriously folks, getting my first Bubba was a life changing event.
 I never realized how much more relaxing a beach vacay could be when you reduce the amount of trips you need to make to the bar!
 With the Bubba, I keep my lazy bum plastered to my beach chair for about 3 times longer than I could using those tacky plastic “bar” cups.
 Now, I can hit the bathroom, grab a drink on the way back, relax, and repeat.
 My friends, that’s working smarter, not harder.

-5) GoPro Hero Camera
+6) GoPro Hero Camera

-6) Kindle Paperwhite
+7) Kindle Paperwhite